Edingthorpe Hall is a Jacobean Hall from the early 1600s built on over half an acre of land.

 There is a fifth bedroom and an en-suite bathroom located at the far end of the house, with direct access to it from the courtyard, instead of through the house.
 This makes a fantastic room for those wanting some time away from the rest of the group.
 The bedroom has a king bed, as well as an en-suite with an electric shower.

-Please note, there is a second floor and an annex but these areas are closed for guests.
+Please note, there is a second floor and an annex but these areas are empty and closed for guests.

 The garden and grounds